 1. Choose either synthetic materials, such as polyester (including fleece) and nylon, or wool such as Merino wool

-Cotton does not wick moisture, gets heavy when wet, and stays cold and wet for a long time.
-Do not go hiking in jeans or cotton pants, tees or shirts!
+Cotton does not wick moisture, gets heavy when wet, and stays cold and wet for a long time, which means you’ll also get cold and uncomfortable.

 2. Look for comfort and durability features

-While it can be tempting to just choose a hiking outfit that looks trendy or cute… function, comfort, and durability are key considerations when selecting what apparel will be best for wearing on the trails.
+While it can be tempting to just choose a hiking outfit that looks trendy or cute… function, comfort, and durable materials and seams are key considerations when selecting what apparel will be best for wearing on the trails.

-With that said, with so many choices out there it’s easy to find hiking clothes that tick all of those boxes.
+With that said, with so many choices out there it’s easy to find hiking clothes that tick all of those boxes, and you may be able to wear some items that you already wear to the gym or for activities such as running.

 Hiking apparel is not only designed to withstand some wear-and-tear, including brushes with brambles, nettles, rocks, and other obstacles that you may encounter but it’s also made from materials that stretch and allow you to move in with little restriction.